Fixing three dimensional geometries from entanglement entropies of CFT$_2$

-From our derivation, it is obvious that it is impossible to determine the bulk geometry by UV entanglement entropy only.
-For higher dimensional case $d+1>3$, the situation is complicated.
-One reason is that there is no available method to calculate the metric from minimal surfaces.
-Another issue is that even for one single topology, there are many inequivalent gravitational structures in higher dimensions.
-We are not sure if there will be other subtleties arise.
+Our derivation shows that the bulk geometry cannot be determined using UV EE only.
+For a higher dimensional case $d+1>3$, the scenario is complicated.
+One reason is that no method is available to calculate the metric from minimal surfaces.
+Another challenge is that even for a single topology, many inequivalent gravitational structures in higher dimensions.
+We are not certain if other subtleties ill occur.